jocephus/WikiLeaker/README.md

 Voila!

 # Wikileaker Recon-ng Module
-The setup script should copy the recon-ng module into your `.recon-ng/modules/domain-contacts/` directory in your home directory.
-If the directory does not exist, you will need to install Recon-ng from github if you want to use Recon-ng and the module instead of the standalone version.
 + You may run `marketplace refresh` followed by `marketplace install wikileaker`
-+ If the above does not work, copy the current repository from Github and run `setup.sh` again
++ If the above does not work, copy the current repository from Github and move the contents of the `recon-ng module` into your directory for recon-ng (`/~/.recon-ng/modules` in Kali).